 Online learners complete courses through Blackboard and can take advantage of enrollment coaching and academic advising online.
 Additional student support services include student–family resources and holistic health and well–being programs through WellWVU.

-WVU is regionally accredited by the Higher Learning Commission (HLC).
+West Virginia University is regionally accredited by the Higher Learning Commission (HLC).

 22. Columbus State University